s-syed/blogdown_website/content/home/projects.md

   # For Showcase view, flip alternate rows?
   flip_alt_rows: false
 ---
-Here are some recent examples of large-scale projects that used our NRPT algorithm as the backbone of their inference engine.
+Here are some recent examples of large-scale projects that used NRPT as the backbone of their inference engine.
+Please reach out if you would like to use NRPT for your projects and have any questions.